gardner711/lease-sentry/specifications/contracts/000886-enabler.md

 Save the file to blob storage
 Save a thumbnail picture of the file to blob storage Create a contract document:
+- Set the title to the name of the file
 - Set the storage to the file location from blob storage
 - Set the thumbnail to the file location from blob storage
 - Set the upload datetime to now
 - Set the user id to the user id in the JWT
 - Set the status to "processing"
+Save the contract request to cosmos db in the container "contract" Get the notification from the "notification" container in cosmos db by the user id of the user id in the JWT Append a new item to the top of the notifications array with type of "contract", a status of "processing", and a "contractId" set to the id contract document
-Save the contract request to cosmos db in the container "contract" Create an analyze bus message with the contract id, the user id, and the request id Publish the analyze bus message to the event grid for further processing
+Update the notification in the "notification" container in cosmos db by the user id of the user id in the JWT Create an analyze bus message with the contract id, the user id, and the request id Publish the analyze bus message to the event grid for further processing